RudrenduPaul/Bank-marketing-campaign-Application-of-machine-learning-in-python-to-boost-marketing-campaign-ROI/README.md

 # Marketing-campaign-using-Machine-Learning-to-positive-ROI

-(Please click on the file above named; Recommendation System - Paul.ipynb to see the detailed application of analytics and its interpretation)
+(Please click on the file above named; Bank Marketing Campaign - Paul.ipynb to see the detailed application of analytics and its interpretation)

 Analytics based marketing campaign for improving ROI